Twelve Forever: Residents of Endless Island

-Production
+Production, release, and future

-The original pilot was produced for Cartoon Network, by Cartoon Network Studios, and was originally released on their website on May 18, 2015.
+The original pilot was produced for Cartoon Network, by Cartoon Network Studios, and was originally released on their website on May 18, 2015, as part of Cartoon Network Shorts Department, and was said to be inspired by Vickerman's feelings as "a burgeoning adolescent."

 In December 2017, it was announced that Netflix had acquired the rights to Twelve Forever for a full series, with production duties being handled by The Cartel and Puny Entertainment.
+Netflix picked up the rides to the series after Cartoon Network passed on it, with "promises of queer-inclusive content."
 Shadi Petosky began working on the show sometime before July 2017, when she hoped for more episodes of Danger & Eggs, as a non-creative/non-writing executive producer.
+Paul Hornschemeier later described himself as the series art director.